 - your therapy area of interest – ie, the type of medicine or disease you are interested in, for example Mental Health, Diabetes, Respiratory Medicines.

 Send your information to:

 PO Box 10254

-Consultation lists are grouped by therapeutic area, for example Mental Health, Diabetes, Respiratory Medicines.
-You will be sent proposals that relate to the therapeutic areas you have selected.
+You will be sent proposals that relate to the therapy areas of interest you have selected.

-Submissions and feedback received by PHARMAC are subject to the Official Information Act 1982 (OIA) and this could mean we are required to publicly release your comments.
-The OIA allows people to request any information which PHARMAC holds, including public submissions.
-Unless there are grounds under the Act to withhold the requested information we are obliged to release it.
+Submissions and feedback received by PHARMAC are subject to the Official Information Act 1982 (OIA) and this could mean we are required to release your comments publicly.